 From organic food to stress to sleep patterns, everyone has an opinion on what you should change to give you the best chance for conception and a healthy pregnancy.
 We may not have even identified all the different parts of our lives that could have an affect on our fertility, but experts agree on a few of these variables, and being overweight is one them.
 The risks are scary.
 Not only because they can make conception more difficult, but also because excess fat can be harmful to the mother and baby.
 Much like giving up smoking and alcohol, changing diet and exercise behavior is not easy (did you know sugar is found to be as addictive as drugs?!)
 (DiNicolantonia 2017).
 That said, just as it is possible to give up smoking, drinking too much, and/or drugs, it is possible to lose weight.

 Education is power, and understanding the science behind why being overweight is harmful and how to lose weight for the long term, may foster the motivation to make the necessary lifestyle changes worth the benefit of being healthy.
-The good news is that if you are carrying around a couple of extra pounds, you may not have to lose as much as you thought to make a major impact on your health and fertility.
+The good news is that if you are carrying around a couple of extra pounds, you may not have to lose as much as you think to make a major impact on your health and fertility.

 You may already know that being overweight leads to multiple health problems such as diabetes and cardiovascular disease, but not everyone is aware that excess fat can also lead to infertility.
 In obesity, the fat cells produce hormones that can lead to disrupting multiple pathways in the body, leading to insulin resistance, inflammation, hypertension, cardiovascular risk, hypercoagulation (excessive blood clotting), and oocyte (egg) development problems (Pi-Sunyer 2009).